ericcombiolab/LRTK/README.md

 ```
 *parameters

--B/--bam: The alignment file (.bam) obtained from aforementioned ALIGN function.
+-B/--bam: The alignment file (.bam) obtained from ALIGN function.

--R/--reference: The recommended "GRCH38/genome.fa" is the reference fasta file downloaded from Zenodo.
+-R/--reference: Reference genome.

--A/--application: The SNV/INDEL caller.
-Users can choose from (FreeBayes, Samtools, GATK).
+-A/--application: The SNV/INDEL caller (FreeBayes, Samtools or GATK).

--T/--threads: default = 1, this determines the number of threads used for SNV/INDEL caller.
+-T/--threads: The number of threads used in SNV/INDEL caller (default: 1).

--O/--outfile: The final VCF file to write.
+-O/--outfile: Output VCF file.

 ### function 5: example for structural variation calling
 ```